Geyser

 **Change the name of your Geyser CNAME**

-After this is done, you are able to connect to both your Java Edition and Bedrock server with play.example.tld!
+When using Geyser in combination with Java it's **highly recommended** that you switch to `proxy protocol`.
+Detailed instructions can be found [here](https://docs.tcpshield.com/commonly-asked-questions#1.-differences-between-our-plugin-vs-proxy-protocol).
+After this is done, you should be able to connect to both your Java Edition and Bedrock server with `play.example.tld`!

-For the plugin not to block incoming Geyser connections, please create a new file under plugins/TCPShield/ip-whitelist.
-In this example, we will call this name geyser.list.
+If you decide to use the plugin instead of proxy protocol, it should be noted the plugin does authorize incoming Geyser connections directly.
+Please create a new file under `plugins/TCPShield/ip-whitelist`.
+In this example, we will call this name `geyser.list`.

 Add these lines to the file: